oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 Azure Virtual Desktop (AVD) is a PaaS offering managed by Microsoft that allows administrators to configure, deploy, and manage, a scalable and flexible virtual desktop solution.
 AVD enables administrators to publish full virtual desktops or remote applications from a single host pool or create individual applications groupings for different sets of users.

-Using the Windows 10 Enterprise multi-session capability exclusively available to Azure Virtual Desktop on Azure services, agencies are able to reduce the number of virtual machines and OS overhead while providing the same resources to users.
+Using the Windows 10 Enterprise multi-session capability exclusively available to Azure Virtual Desktop on Azure services, organisations are able to reduce the number of virtual machines and OS overhead while providing the same resources to users.

 AVD provides the following benefits over a traditional Desktop-as-a-Service platform: